web-jungle/mcp-send-email/README.md

 **Cursor**

+1. First, you need to authorize Resend to send emails from your domain or email.
+Follow the steps [here](https://resend.com/docs/send-with-nodejs) to set that up and get a Resend API key.
+2. Clone this project locally.
+Edit index.ts and replace me@yoko.dev to your own email to send emails from
-Clone this project locally, run `npm install`, `npm run build` (you should now see a /build/index.js generated - this is the MCP server script!)
+3. Run `npm install`, `npm run build` under the project dir.
+You should now see a /build/index.js generated - this is the MCP server script!

 Then go to Cursor Settings -> MCP -> Add new MCP server